 Luckily, you don’t need to be a data nerd to get started.
 Tools like Google Analytics can show you where your traffic is coming from, which social posts are actually getting engagement, and whether your emails are doing their job.
 Set clear goals, check in regularly, and adjust as you go.
 A few small tweaks can make a huge difference over time.

-Get started with WordPress Hosting at IONOS
+Get started with Hosting for WordPress at IONOS

 Success stories: How WordPress has helped businesses shine